-The purpose of the Air Force Victim Witness Assistance Program (VWAP) is to mitigate the physical, psychological and financial hardships suffered by victims and witnesses of offenses investigated by Air Force authorities; to foster cooperation of victims and witnesses within the military criminal justice system; and to ensure best efforts are made to accord victims of crime certain enumerated rights.
+Victim Witness Assistance Program and Transitional Compensation within the military criminal justice system; and to ensure best efforts are made to accord victims of crime certain enumerated rights.
 The program was established to meet the requirements of the Victims' Rights and Restitution Act of 1990.